 Since 2012, she has been working as a technical writer at the software company, Infor.
 Meaghan became involved with the alumni board in 2012 as a way to stay connected with OSU and with the Honors and Scholars program in particular.
-Despite staying in Columbus after graduating, she was only still involved with the university through attending sporting events and wanted to have a more personal alumni experience and hoped to contribute by becoming involved with H&S. She feels that it has been both fun and meaningful to plan events and meet current students through her involvement on the board.
+Despite staying in Columbus after graduating, she was only still involved with the university through attending sporting events.
+Meaghan wanted to have a more personal alumni experience and hoped to contribute by becoming involved with the H&S alumni group.
+She finds that it is both fun and meaningful to plan events and meet current students through her involvement on the board.

 Chandani Patel, a 2009 graduate of The Ohio State University, is a resident of Sugar Land, TX and currently serves as a Board Member for The Honors & Scholars Alumni Society.
 During her undergraduate studies, she was a member of the Health Sciences Scholars program and enjoyed program activities, projects and mentoring new students to the program.
 Upon graduating magna cum laude with a BS in Biology and minors in Women’s Studies and Life Sciences, Chandani has volunteered actively in Columbus with numerous organizations and as a board member of The Biological Sciences Alumni Society.